-The capital framework at Lloyd's requires each managing agent in the market to calculate the capital requirement for each syndicate they manage, a process known as Individual Capital Assessment ("ICA").
-Despite the continuing uncertainty over the start date of Solvency II, the PRA indicated that it would allow firms to use Solvency II models under an enhanced ICA regime known as ICA+.
-Solvency II internal models and the ultimate Solvency Capital Requirement ("uSCR") have been used since 2013 to determine capital.
-This approach is similar to but not the same as the old ICA calculation.
+The capital framework at Lloyd's requires each managing agent to calculate the capital requirement for each syndicate it manages.
+Since 2013 Solvency II internal models have been used to determine this requirement.
+Lloyd's requires the submission of an ultimate SCR ("uSCR"); the uSCR takes account of one year of new business in full, attaching to the next underwriting year, and the risks over the lifetime of the liabilities ("to ultimate") assessed at 1:200 confidence level.
+The uSCR continues to be used in the member capital setting process, as, together with the Solvency II balance sheet, it provides equivalent policyholder protection to the mandatory ICAS regime.
 The uSCR of each syndicate at Lloyd's is regarded as the minimum Regulatory Capital Requirement for the business.
-Lloyd's has the discretion to take into account other factors at member level to uplift the calculated uSCR (including the need to maintain the market's overall security rating).
+Lloyd's has the discretion to take into account other factors at Syndicate level to uplift the calculated uSCR (including the need to maintain the market's overall security rating).
 Any uplift by Lloyd's is added to the uSCR to produce the Economic Capital Assessment ("ECA").

 Lloyd's then uses each syndicate's ECA as a basis for determining member level Economic Capital Requirement ("ECR").
-For the 2014 calendar year the Group's Funds at Lloyd's initial requirement was set at 61% of underwriting capacity supported.
-This compares with an initial Funds at Lloyd's requirement of 59% for 2013.
+For the 2015 calendar year the Group's Funds at Lloyd's initial requirement was set at 54% of underwriting capacity supported.
+This compares with an initial Funds at Lloyd's requirement of 61% for 2014.